Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Practical completion is not accepted until the defects are rectified.

-Following practical completion acceptance, Council will issue a practical completion acceptance letter.
+Following practical completion acceptance, the Council will issue a practical completion acceptance letter.
 The letter will specify the date of practical completion and the expected date of final completion and handover.

 Establishment periods are specified in the consent conditions and are typically 24 months.
 In some situations, such as older consents, the establishment period specified for most landscaping is 12 months, with landscaping within stormwater basins specified as 24 months.